M.U.R.P., UCLA Luskin School of Public Affairs

 B.A. in Urban and Environmental Policy, Occidental College

-Areas of Interest:Social Movements, transportation justice
+Areas of Interest:Environmental Justice, Social Movements, Suburbs, transportation justice

 Prior to pursuing her PhD, she was a Senior Data Analyst at the USC Program for Environmental and Regional Equity (now USC Equity Research Institute) where she worked with community-based organizations, foundations, and government agencies on research around equitable urban planning, social-movement building, and environmental justice.
-Prior to that, she was involved in variety of organizing efforts, including the affordable housing coalition Housing LA and Barack Obama’s 2008 presidential campaign in Colorado.
+Prior to that, she was involved in a variety of organizing efforts, including the affordable housing coalition Housing LA and Barack Obama’s 2008 presidential campaign in Colorado.

 Madeline is co-author of several publications, including: Housing Affordability and Commute Distance (Urban Geography); Carbon trading, co-pollutants, and environmental equity: Evidence from California’s cap-and-trade program (PLoS Medicine); The Haves, the Have-Nots, and the Health of Everyone: The Relationship Between Social Inequality and Environmental Quality (Annual Review of Public Health).

 Madeline lives in northeast Los Angeles with her partner Ben and their children Hannah and Noah.